Kotlin

 Multiple benefits come from adopting Kotlin for backend systems.
 Both beginners and advanced devs can apply it.
 For example, the Kotlin plugin can make an ideal transition tool for a Java developer, as it allows easy conversion of Java to Kotlin.

 Kotlin’s concision can help reduce the boilerplate code and compile time.
-All of the above make this language an excellent tool for front-end and Android apps and backend and server-side applications.
+All of the above make this language an excellent tool for Android apps and backend and server-side applications.

 Enhance your project with Kotlin now.